Markus Hess

-Markus Hess, a German citizen, is best known for his endeavours as a hacker in the late 1980s.
-Alongside fellow hackers Dirk Brzezinski and Peter Carl, Hess hacked into networks of military and industrial computers based in the United States, Europe and East Asia, and sold the information to the Soviet KGB for US$54,000.
+Markus Hess is a German hacker who was active in the 1980s.
+Alongside Dirk Brzezinski and Peter Carl, Hess hacked into networks of military and industrial computers based in the United States, Europe and East Asia, and sold the information to the Soviet KGB for US$54,000.
 During his time working for the KGB, Hess is estimated to have broken into 400 U.S. military computers.
 The hacked material included "sensitive semiconductor, satellite, space, and aircraft technologies".

 Lawrence Berkeley Laboratory

-Hess's hacking activities were discovered in 1986 by Clifford Stoll, an astronomer turned systems administrator of the computer center of the Lawrence Berkeley Laboratory (LBL) in California.
+Hess's hacking activities were discovered in 1986 by Clifford Stoll, an astronomer turned system administrator of the computer center of the Lawrence Berkeley Laboratory (LBL) in California.
 Stoll's first job duty was to track a 75-cent accounting error in the LBL system.
 Early in his investigation, Stoll discovered that the LBL computer system was compromised and that the hacker had obtained root, or system privileges.
 Such a security compromise was more important than the accounting error.
 Stoll eventually discovered how the hacker broke in and identified the hacker's activities on the system.
 LBL management considered attempting to seal off the system from this hacker, but Stoll and his colleagues convinced LBL's management that this would not be effective.
 Ultimately, they installed a honeypot to ensnare the hacker.

 Getting in

-Hess' initial activities started at the University of Bremen in Germany through the German Datex-P network via satellite link or transatlantic cable to the Tymnet International Gateway.
+With support from Dirk Brzezinski and Peter Karl, Hess' initial activities started at the University of Bremen in West Germany through the West German Datex-P network via satellite link or transatlantic cable to the Tymnet International Gateway.
 Tymnet was a "gateway" service that a user called into that routed them to any one of a number of computer systems that also used the service.
 Tymnet was one of a number of services available that provided local telephone numbers, where directly accessing the computer would have been a long-distance call.
-Users normally used packet-switching services like Tymnet for their lower costs.
+Users normally used packet switching services like Tymnet for their lower costs.
 Once he accessed Tymnet, Hess branched out to the Jet Propulsion Laboratory in Pasadena, California, and to the Tymnet Switching System.
 It was through this switching system that he accessed the LBL computers.

 Hess was able to attack 400 U.S. military computers by using LBL to "piggyback" to ARPANET and MILNET.
 ARPANET was a civilian wide area network created by the Department of Defense, which would later become what is now known as the Internet.
 MILNET was its military counterpart.

 Targets

-The facilities that Hess hacked into included:
+The facilities that Hess breached included: